roccobalocco/AvodingTrafficFines/Notes/Relation.md

 ## Conformance Checking:

-I compared my filtered Event Logs (AS-IS) to the TO-BE:
+By comparing the filtered event logs (AS-IS) to the theoretical model (TO-BE), we assess process compliance.

 ```python
 #Find diagnostic table